• Destination Information

 Houseboats are becoming an increasingly popular holiday choice for those who want to get away from it all and enjoy the serenity of being on the water.
 While they may not be as luxurious as other vessels, they offer a unique experience that can be enjoyed with family, friends or your special someone.

 Most houseboats can welcome up to 12 people on board, but a minimum of 2 people is normally required when making a booking (for passing through locks).
-However, one of the benefits is that in most destinations, no license is required to drive one!
+However, one of the benefits is that in most destinations, no licence is required to drive one!
 A houseboat provides the perfect escape and will allow you to get close to nature.

 Yachts